douglasgscofield/dispersalDiversity/README.md

 conceptual and statistical principles, and for comparing allele diversity statistics.

 **NOTE: This version has major changes to the interface.
-For the version used in Scofield et al. (2012) with the previous interface, get the [release tagged 0.1](https://github.com/douglasgscofield/dispersalDiversity/releases).
-This README might be a bit out of sync with the current code.**
+For the version used in Scofield et al. (2012) with the previous interface, get the [release tagged 0.1](https://github.com/douglasgscofield/dispersalDiversity/releases), but simply `source` the files you are interested in... release 0.1 does not have an R package structure.**

 * * *